 If the intended user isn’t making the purchase in person or cannot sign the form, a parent, guardian, spouse, physician, or carer can make the purchase and complete and sign the form.
 If you’re buying online you can submit the necessary declaration via fax, and approved online forms are also valid.

 Honestly in filling out your VAT relief form is crucial.
 There are significant penalties for making false declarations and for fraudulent evasion of VAT.back to menu ↑

 Do I need a doctor’s certificate or other proof of illness or disability in order to get VAT relief?

 No. VAT relief is based on self-declaration; you will need to fill out a form stating that you are chronically ill or disabled and specifying the nature of your illness or disability, but you don’t need a doctor’s certificate or other proof.

 Are hearing aids, dentures, spectacles, or contact lenses eligible for VAT relief?

-No. Standard hearing aids, dentures, spectacles and contact lenses are excluded by law from VAT relief.
-However, some specialist hearing equipment that isn’t a standard hearing aid may be eligible, as may some specialist low vision appliances which are not standard spectacles or contact lenses.
+No. Standard hearing aids, dentures, spectacles, and contact lenses are excluded by law from VAT relief.
+However, some specialist hearing equipment that isn’t a standard hearing aid may be eligible, as may some specialist low vision appliances that are not standard spectacles or contact lenses.

-Are all classes of mobility scooter eligible for VAT relief?
+Are all classes of mobility scooters eligible for VAT relief?